input-output-hk/ouroboros-phalanx-protocol/CPS/CPD/Readme.md

 At the conclusion of Phase 2, when the $\eta^\text{candidate}_{e}$ nonce is determined, the distribution of slot leaders for the next epoch becomes deterministic in a private manner.
 This means that, at this point, the adversary gains precise knowledge of the slots in which they will be elected but lacks detailed knowledge of the slot distribution for honest participants.

 For example, if the adversary acts as the slot leader immediately before this phase transition, they can choose whether to produce a block or not.
 This decision grants them the ability to compute and compare two valid nonces - one with one fewer VRF update than the other -, evaluate different slot leader distributions for the upcoming epoch and potentially maximize their future gains at the cost of lesser rewards at this epoch.
-The more blocks the adversary controls before Phase 2's end, the more nonces they may _grind_ and choose from, and the more critical the atatck becomes.
+The more blocks the adversary controls before Phase 2's end, the more nonces they may _grind_ and choose from, and the more critical the attack becomes.
 In essence, the adversary gains access to up to $2^x$ possible combinations of slot leader distributions, where $x$ denotes the number of controlled leader slots at this particular stage of the protocol.

 <div align="center">
 <img src="./image/grinding-opportunity-window.png" alt="" />